Are you ready for CHANGE?

 and hopefully empower you to make different decisions about things.

-Choosing which therapist to go and talk to can be a difficult decision
+Choosing which approach to take can be a difficult decision

 indeed (mostly because they have loads of unintelligible letters after their